Total Live Articles: 385

 Seizure Management

-Give IV magnesium sulfate immediately if eclampsia develops (i.e., if a seizure develops in someone with pre-eclampsia).
+Give IV magnesium sulfate immediately if eclampsia develops (i.e. if a seizure develops in someone with pre-eclampsia).

-Do not use diazepam, phenytoin or other anticonvulsants as an alternative to magnesium sulfate in women with eclampsia.
+Do NOT use diazepam, phenytoin or other anticonvulsants as an alternative to magnesium sulfate in women with eclampsia.

 Monitoring for clinical signs of magnesium toxicity in the mother at least 4 hourly: